Yubin-Liu/Yubin-Liu.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I received the Best Research Paper Award of the Urban Freight Commitee of Transportation Research Board
+I received the Best Research Paper Award of the Urban Freight Commitee of Transportation Research Board.